claygod/coffer/README.md

 - [x] test RecordsListWithSuffix
 - [x] ReadListUnsafe test
 - [x] boot test with a broken log (last, the rest are ok)
-- [x] download test with broken checkpoint
+- [x] boot test with broken checkpoint
-- [x] boot test with a broken log and another log following it
+- [x] boot test with a broken log and another the log which follow after
 - [x] transaction usage test
 - [x] for convenience of testing do WriteUnsafe
-- [x] ~~ what is WriteUnsafeRecord in Checkpoint for? (for recording at startup?) ~~ alternative to WriteListUnsafe (faster)
+- [x] ~~ what for WriteUnsafeRecord is need in Checkpoint ? (for recording at startup?) ~~ alternative to WriteListUnsafe (faster)
-- [x] benchmark entries competitive and non-competitive
+- [x] benchmark of competitive and non-competitive records
 - [x] benchmark reading competitive
 - [ ] benchmark write and read in competitive mode
-- [x] parallel competitive benchmark
+- [x] benchmark competitive transactions in parallel mode
-- [ ] at boot - when broken files wrn may return, not err
+- [ ] at boot - when files are broken, the “wrn” may returns, not “err”
-- [x] deal with the log and the batch, why do records go to the next log when recording quickly
+- [x] study out the log and the batch, why at fast record they get to the following log
-- [x] interception of panics at the root of the application and at the level of usecases
+- [x] interception of panics at the root of the application and at the level of use cases
-- [ ] ~~ during transactions, you can delete some of the entries from participating (! need for a question!) ~~
+- [ ] ~~ during transactions, you can delete some of the records from participating (! need for a question!) ~~
-- [x] testing helper helpers
+- [x] testing auxiliary helpers
-- [x] when creating a database, immediately add a list of handlers, because and loading from the logs also happens immediately
+- [x] while creating a database immediately add a list of handlers because the uploading from logs happens instantly
-- [x] add a convenient configurator when creating a database
+- [x] add a convenient configurator while creating a database
 - [x] translate comments into English
 - [x] clear code from old artifacts
 - [ ] create a directory for documentation